longvision/LojinhaApp/README.md

 ## Sobre o Projeto

-The following project was developed to attend the requirements of this [test](ChallengeREADME.md).
+The following project was developed to attend the requirements of this [Briefing/(Prototype and Requirements)](ChallengeREADME.md).
 The test was developed using react-native.

 <!-- GETTING STARTED -->